 Prices for each plant will vary from nursery to nursery, depending on the grade, and they usually change every year.
 Enter the cost per plant including GST (try to also include the delivery charge in the per plant cost if the nursery charges delivery per plant) or add it to the total if it is a fixed charge.
 Make sure you ask for eco-sourced plants from the local area.

 Step Six: Estimate how many fertiliser tablets per plant you should use and enter them for each species.

 Scientific trials have shown that survival rates of planted dune plants are significantly higher using slow release nitrogen fertiliser, this is possibly due to the large reductions in the seabird populations in the dunes (and their guano!).
 Most people find 10g tablets easier to use than granular fertiliser.
 We recommend a minimum of two (up to three) 10g tablets per dune plant.
-We recommend using a make up of 20-4-4 (N-P-K) slow release fertiliser that is designed to last least 12 months (preferably 24).
+We recommend using a 20-4-4 (N-P-K) slow release fertiliser that is designed to last at least 12 months (preferably 24).
 Prices vary depending on suppliers, amount you purchase, and quality.
-Prices range from $0.05 (5c) to $0.2 (20c).
+Prices range from $0.10 (10c) to $0.20 (20c).